Attic Elements

 Shell 4

 Silmarillium [62]: a moderately hard, lustrous, silvery white mantic metal.
-Silmarillium is added to ceramics and glasses where it increases absorption of light.
+Silmarillium aids alignment detection, and is added to ceramics and glasses where it increases absorption of light.
 Combined with cobalt, it’s used in the production of high power magnets.

 Euphorium [63]: a crystalline, silvery white, shiny mantic metal.
 Euphorium oxidizes to a dull yellow.
-Euphorium induces positive mood-altering effects.
+Euphorium induces positive mood-altering effects, and is used in the detection of illusions.

 Gandalfium [64]: a grey-white, malleable and ductile mantic metal.
 Gandalfium possesses unusual metallurgic properties, to the extent that as little as 1% gandalfium can significantly improve the workability and resistance to high temperature oxidation of iron, chromium, and related alloys.
 Used to amplify the detection of undead.

 Turbinium [65]: a very hard, silvery white mantic metal.
 Abundant on the planet Ferrus, where sages hypothesize it could be alchemically deconstructed to produce a breathable, oxygen-rich atmosphere for the planet, and an abundance of pure lanthanum as the byproduct.
-Also used to detect poison.
+Also used to detect poison and disease.

 Dysprosium [66]: a soft, shiny silver mantic metal.
 Name means “hard to find.”
 Dysprosium and holmium have the highest magnetic strengths of the elements.
 Dysprosium fires cannot be put out by water.
-Used to detect secret doors, traps, snares, etc..
+Used to detect secret doors.

 Holmium [67]: a relatively soft and malleable silvery-white mantic metal.
 Dysprosium and holmium have the highest magnetic strengths of the elements.
 Holmium is one of the colorants used for cubic zirconia and glass, providing yellow or red coloring.
 Used to detect living creatures.

 Ereborium [68]: A soft, silvery-white mantic metal.
-Ereborium is thought to stimulate metabolism.
+Ereborium is thought to stimulate metabolism, and is used in the detection of curses.
 When added to vanadium as an alloy, ereborium lowers hardness and improves workability.
 Often used by Dwarven smiths.

 Thaumium [69]: a soft, lustrous, silvery mantic metal.
 Thaumium fluoresces with a blue colour when exposed to ultraviolet light.
 Used in magic detection.